BrandonWilsonProjects/Math-Animations/README.md

 3. View Raw
 3. Enjoy!

-That’s it — ready to drop straight into PowerPoint, Google Slides, Nearpod, Canvas, etc.
+Use for PowerPoint, Google Slides, Nearpod, Canvas, etc.

-New videos are added here often and always appear here immediately — no installation required!
+New videos are added here often and always appear here immediately.